stabbedbybrick/freevine/README.md

 > It's still in early beta.
 Expect bugs here and there

 > Free streaming services are known for having gaps in their library and odd labels

-> It's highly recommended to use --titles before downloading to see available episodes
+> It's highly recommended to view available episodes with --titles before downloading

 #### Changelog: